Table of Contents

 Pro tip: The STAR technique will help you structure and remember your answers during the interview.

-2. Prepare for interview questions
+b) Prepare for interview questions

 As discussed in the previous section, job descriptions can help you position yourself as an ideal candidate.
 You can also predict some questions that may be asked during the interview based on the requirements.
-In fact, the job description is the key to answer the most popular interview question which is “tell me about yourself”.
+In fact, the job description is the key to answering the most popular interview question which is “tell me about yourself”.

 To answer this question, structure your response in a way that aligns naturally with the job description.
 Narrate how your past experience has equipped you with the right skills needed for the job — but avoid mentioning this directly.
 By doing this, you present yourself as the perfect candidate and at the same time, answer the “why should I hire you” question.

 Analyze the responsibilities and requirements, and change them to a question form.
 This will give you a glimpse of the questions that may be asked.
 You must also remember that you may be asked to demonstrate your skills on a whiteboard, even in a virtual interview.
 We also suggest teaming up with a friend to help you conduct mock interviews and provide feedback on your answers.
 However, if you want to increase the chances of getting hired, we recommend booking a free consultation with our team of experts.
-They will prepare you for interview questions, improve your answers, body language and help you succeed.
+They will prepare you for interview questions, improve your answers, and body language and help you succeed.

-3. Research company and interviewers
+c) Research company and interviewers

 Even if you are an ideal candidate, the interviewers will consider the lack of knowledge about the company as a red flag.
 All employers look for a cultural fit with their candidates.
 This means that if you are a lone wolf and the company is looking for a team player to join them in an open workspace, you probably wouldn’t be a good match for the role.

 While you usually review the company culture and its products and services before applying, this information adds value at this stage too.
-To effectively prepare, go through the company’s website and note down their values, vision, and mission.
+To effectively prepare, go through the company’s website and note down its values, vision, and mission.
 Look for something that you genuinely admire about them and identify any improvements or suggestions.
 You can also ask questions about the company but be careful not to ask anything that is already addressed on their website.
 We also suggest researching Glassdoor for employee reviews and salary insights and G2 or Capterra for product/service reviews and rates.